I was born in Eskilstuna on January 26, 1981. I live in, works in and owns a appartment in central Eskilstuna, very close to the train station.

 "Sega Astro City mini V" is a miniature "Astro City cabinet" containing a number of built-in arcade games from the 1980s and early 1990s.
 The machines is small and has a small internal screen and has one joypad build into the device like arcade games.
 It can be connected to a TV using HDMI cable and is possible to connect two joypads to the machine, only problem are that original joypads are impossible to find unless paying twice as the machines cost per joypad.
 There might however exists other USB joypads that are compatiable but as I read at forums 99,99% of all USB joypads are not compatiable with the machine so it is not worth trying out and buy at joypads at random and hope it works.

-I will not buy any more machines or games for several reasons, one is lack of space.
+But I will not buy any more machines or games for several reasons, one is lack of space.
 I was thinking about buying a "Mini Neogeo" but I skip it since I have no relation to the console and the machine does not even look like the original.
 Instead I bought a "Evercade Neogeo edition".
 It is portable "Evercade" device with a build in games collection of classical "Neogeo" games that can also play all "Evercade" cartridges.
 It does not look like original console either but it was much cheaper and is a more flexibel device.
 I have also preordered a "Evercade" cartridge collection with "Neo Geo" theme with additional games that also works on all "Evercade" machines.

-I have also already have too many video games and to many replicate machines of all formats including a larger collection of original games on "Segas Megadrive", "Sega Master System" and "Sega Gamegear" as well as a have too many "Evercade" cartridge collections so I will therefore not buy any more retro videogames or retro machines in the future.
+I have also already have too many video games and to many replicate machines of all formats including a larger collection of original games on "Segas Megadrive", "Sega Master System" and "Sega Game Gear" as well as a have too many "Evercade" cartridge collections so I will therefore not buy any more retro videogames or retro machines in the future.

 There also exist several different China origin retro games pirate clones of for example "Nintendo" where they taken tons of old games into an internal library and they are sold openly in normal online shops.
 I heared that particullary "Nintendo" hates emulators and replicate machines except the ones they sell themself.

-In normal online shops I have also seen several special pirate "Gameboy" look alike machines like "Retroboy" with tons of build in "Nintendo", "Super Nintendo", "Sega Master System", "Sega Megadrive" and lots of other consoles games in the same portable device and other pirate "Gameboy" look a like portable consoles that appers to only have "Nintendo" games.
+In normal online shops I have also seen several special pirate "Gameboy" look alike machines like for example "Retroboy" with tons of build in "Nintendo", "Super Nintendo", "Sega Master System", "Sega Megadrive" and lots of other consoles games in the same portable device and other pirate "Gameboy" look a like portable consoles that appers to only have "Nintendo" games.
 I can add that as I remember the orignal "Gameboy" games was only black and white and these new look alikes appears to have colors to judge by screenshots.

 The original "Commodore 64" could use both cassette tapes, floppy disks and cartridges.
 Floppy diskdrives was not standard, it was sold separate.
 I owned a lightpistol called "Magnum" besides joysticks.
 The cassette players needed calibratation after a while and some cassette players had build in calibration tools.
 Games could otherwise get "Load errors".
 Cassette tapes games could take 1 hour to load and new levels needed futher loading time.
 This was becouse of copy protection reasons since normal cassette players could easy copy a game.
 Some games even required loading codes from the manual within the game.
 Many hackers cracked the tapegames and "zipped" the game to remove unnessary garbage reducing loading time into seconds instead of 1 hour.
 This was called "Turbo".
 "Turbo 250 by Mr Z" was the most known "turboprogram".
 Commodore later released "Commodore 128" basically a "Commodore 64" but twice as much RAM.
 It could also play old "Commodore 64" games but the machine was no a success.
 "Commodore 64" has 64 KB RAM + 20 KB ROM memory and "Commodore 128" 128 KB RAM.
 It might not sound much today for either machine but it was lots of RAM in when the original machines was new, 64 KB RAM was actually a argument to buy it since competions machines had much less RAM!
 RAM was much more expensive in the old days.
 Even later in 1995 is costed at least 2000 SEK to get 4 MB RAM on a PC with 486 proccessor and in 2020 one can get 4 GB RAM for less.
 "Commodore 64" had also a very good sound chip "SID" that was used highest level even in the 2020:s.